BIO & AWARDS

 • Two Audio Tapes Selected

-1993 Corporation for Public Broadcasting’s Public Radio Silver Program Award.
-Finalist 1993 NY Int.
+1994 NY Int.
 Radio Festival.
-Both for the National Public Radio broadcast radio drama, "The Adventures of Christina Valentine."
+For the National Public Radio broadcast radio drama, "The Adventures of Christina Valentine."

-• 1989 American Cancer Society's Special Recognition Award for "Frog Pond Blues,” a grade school anti-smoking story created and recorded for the California Division of the American Cancer Society.
+1989 California Special Recognition Award for "Frog Pond Blues," an anti-smoking story created and recorded for the California Division of the American Cancer Society.

-both author and performer, of the 1987 prestigious award for "demonstrated excellence in mental health education programming" for “Voices" and "Bully" by the California Conference of Local Mental Health Directors.
+as both author and performer, of the 1987 IMHI prestigious award for "demonstrated excellence in mental health education programming" for the stories "Voices" and "Bully" by the California Conference of Local Mental Health Directors.

-1987 National Storytelling Competition sponsored by General Mills.
+1987 National Storytelling Competition sponsored by the General Mills Corp.